neurobin/JLIVECD/README.md

 Run JLstart in a terminal or run it from menu->system->JLIVECD

 N.B: This does no modification on it's own. you need to modify the iso images on your own.
-It only renders an environment fod modification and finally creates the modified iso image.
+It only renders an environment for modification and finally creates the modified iso image.
 And of course, you need an iso image as base as no other image or archive will work with this tool.

 Example: